MicrosoftDocs/OfficeDocs-O365ITPro/yammer/work-with-external-users/control-external-messaging-with-exchange.md

 ### Q: If I have on-premises Exchange Transport rules, will those work?

 A: No. Yammer only checks for mail flow rules established in Exchange Online.

+<a name="ETRswork"> </a>
 ### Q: Do all Exchange Online mail flow rules work with Yammer?
-<a name="ETRswork"> </a>

-A: Not all ETRs from Exchange Online apply to Yammer.
+A:Not all mail flow rules from Exchange Online apply to Yammer.
+We suggest using the sample rule defined above.

 Yammer ignores the following conditions and actions (they are mostly about identifying spam messages):

 - **Conditions**